Social Distancing Policies (Student)

 - If you test positive for COVID-19 report your illness to ISU using the COVID-19 SYMPTOMS, EXPOSURE & TEST RESULT SELF-REPORTING FORM.

 - Once you receive your test results, contact your lab instructor with an electronic note from your doctor that indicates the results of your test so you can attend lab in-person or further arrangements for online lab content delivery can be made.
-If test results are not received by the instructor in the normal testing time-frame (two weeks), you will not be given access to the online labs nor can you attend the lab in-person.
+If test results are not received by the instructor in the normal testing time-frame, you will not be given access to the online labs nor can you attend the lab in-person.